This section of the website contains some

 My ex-girlfriend just got laid,

-Johnny-Come-Lately came & pissed on my parade.
+Johnny-Come-Lately came & pissed on my

 So full of tears, I'm fit to burst,